appium/appium/docs/en/drivers/ios-xcuitest.md

 set of capabilities that modulate the behavior of the driver.
 These can be found currently at the [appium-xcuitest-driver README](https://github.com/appium/appium-xcuitest-driver#desired-capabilities).

+To automate Safari instead of your own application, leave the `app` capability empty and instead set the `browserName` capability to `Safari`.

 ### Commands